Hit Your Stride

 - Attend four lectures from amazing faculty members on a variety of subjects

-- Meet weekly with seven other sophomores and one junior or senior leader for a co-ed small group discussion
+- Meet weekly with seven other sophomores and two junior or senior leaders for a co-ed small group discussion

-- Attend a weekend overnight about leadership, vocation, and purpose
+- Attend Halftime, a weekend overnight, about leadership, vocation, and purpose